 Background.

-Before that I was a postdoc for a year on the FLEXILOG ERC project with Steven Schockaert.
-Previously I was a Google Doctoral Fellow and PhD student
+Before joining Cardiff University, I was a Google Doctoral Fellow and PhD student

 at the Linguistic Computing Laboratory (LCL) of Sapienza University of Rome.